nonoesp/laravel-folio/README.md

 ];
 ```

+### Sign in with Twitter

 A dependency of the authentication package of folio is `thujon/twitter`, so you will have to publish its config and add your Twitter credentials to `config/ttwitter.php` if you want to be able to log in with Twitter.

 ```
 php artisan vendor:publish --provider="Thujohn\Twitter\TwitterServiceProvider"
 ```

-If you want to support Login with Twitter, you need to create a Twitter app at <https://apps.twitter.com/>, and then fill a few parameters on `config/ttwitter.php`.
+You need to create a Twitter app at <https://apps.twitter.com/>, and then fill a few parameters on `config/ttwitter.php`.

 ## Migrations